arpanshingala/spring-mysql-docker-compose/README.md

 docker-compose up
 ```
 This command will download/build the required image and start the MySQL database and once the database has started and shows up healthy then it will start the Spring boot application.
 * Check if both the applications have started.
-You can run the below command, and it will show the contains running.
+You can run the below command, and it will show the containers which are running.
 ```
 docker ps
 ```